zdravkov/kendo-docs/api/dataviz/stock-chart.md

 The tooltip format.
 Format variables depend on the series type:

-* Area, column, line and pie
+* Area, column, stepArea, stepLine, line and pie
     *   **0** - value
 * Candlestick and OHLC
     *   **0** - open value